Email this link to a friend.

 - Day 2- 4 embryos ( 4-Cell Grade-A) are transferred.

 - Day 3- 3 embryos ( 8-Cell Grade-A)are transferred.

 - Day 5- 2 Embryos are transferred.

 - Embryo quality - These numbers apply to Grade A embryos only

 Why is my embryo quality bad?

-Ans: Embryo quality depends on 3 factors, Sperm; Egg ; and Lab conditions.
-If other patient's embryos are of good quality, then we can't blame Lab conditions for poor quality embryos .
+Ans: Embryo quality depends on 3 factors, Sperm; Egg; and Lab conditions.
+If other patient's embryos are of good quality, then we can't blame Lab conditions for poor quality embryos.
 It is usually poor egg quality which is responsible for poor embryos.
 Poor sperm do not affect embryo quality ICSI is done

-Why do some embryos grow slowly ?
-What are the chances of a pregnancy with slow growing embryos?
+Why do some embryos grow slowly?
+What are the chances of a pregnancy with slow-growing embryos?

 Ans: In each batch of embryos, some will be healthy and others will be unhealthy.
 It's impossible to predict this in advance.
-Embryos which grow slowly can still become a baby, but the chances are less, as compared to rapidly dividing embryos.
+Embryos that grow slowly can still become a baby, but the chances are less, as compared to rapidly dividing embryos.